kimdo7/isQED/README.md

 ## Optional - Serving Angular's Front End Only

 1. If you would like to run only the frontend, cd into the frontend folder of the main project folder isQED.
+(Do not Run this in addition to ng build --watch --aot.)
 	* `cd frontend`
 	* `ng serve --aot`